boranblok/AssortedMkvTools/README.md

 How is this script used
 -----------------------

-Before you can use this script you need to modify the TranscodeFLACtoAAC.exe.config file to point to the correct location of the required external tools.
+Before you can use this script you need to modify the *TranscodeFLACtoAAC.exe.config* file to point to the correct location of the required external tools.
 In the config you can also modify the commandline arguments passed to these external tools.
 (For instance to change the AAC target quality) The only exception to this is mkvMerge which is a bit too complex to put into configuration.

 TranscodeFLACtoAAC.exe [source folder] [target folder]

-The two folders have to be different because original file names are preserved.
+The two folders have to be different because original files are preserved.

 How is this script compiled